aghosal89/Frechet_SingleIndex/Sphere Simulation/readme.md

 3) Open Matlab and set the working directory to the folder containing the folders 'manopt' and 'FMINSEARCHBND'. a path is generated in the scripts:

-4) download from github the scripts
+4) download from https://github.com/aghosal89/Frechet_SingleIndex/tree/master/Sphere%20Simulation the scripts:

   run_sphere_SIM_neldermead.m
   run_sphere_SIM_grid.m